 The Ohio Supreme Court has, however, determined that the constitutional requirement that a person have the qualifications of an elector in order to be elected or appointed to an office in this state means only that he must have the qualifications of an elector of the state-that is, that he must be a resident of the state, but unless a constitutional or statutory provision so requires, need not be a resident of the county or precinct which he is to serve.
 In State ex rel.
 Jeffers v.
-Sowers, the Ohio Supreme Court considered whether, when a candidate for the office of county engineer died before the election, the vacancy on the ballot could be was not a resident of the statutory requirements for county engineer, see R.C.
+Sowers, the Ohio Supreme Court considered whether, when a candidate for the office of county engineer died before the election, the vacancy on the ballot could be an elected to fill the vacancy was required to meet the statutory requirements for county engineer, see R.C.
 315.02, and to be a resident and elector of Ohio, but that he was not required to be a resident and elector of the county to whose ballot he was named by the appropriate committee of a political party.
 See R.C.
 3513.31.